Pectus Excavatum: Vacuum Bell Device

 Usually, the vacuum bell causes no problems except a little redness or bruising where it attaches to the chest.
 This usually goes away on its own after a few hours.
 Sometimes a health care provider will lower the amount of suction to lessen the chance of redness or bruising.

 Less commonly, someone can have back pain or a burning or prickly feeling in the arms while wearing the vacuum bell.
 If this happens, take off the vacuum bell and try a lower pressure in a few hours.

 Is the Vacuum Bell Painful?

 It can take some time to get used to the vacuum bell.
 Some kids might feel a bit of discomfort when the device is put on, but most get used to it pretty quickly.

-Your care team is a resource — for you and your child.
-They are there to answer any questions and help you and your child get the best results from the vacuum bell.
+The care team is a resource for parents and kids.
+They can answer any questions and help kids get the best results from the vacuum bell.